Virtual Clinic Videos

 Scratch

-Building a Flat Car using polystyrene plastic
+Building a Flat Car using polystyrene plastic -

-- Ernie Little,
+Ernie Little, MMR

-MMR (5/8/2021)
+(5/8/2021)

 The first step in scratch

-building most cars is building a Flat car as the
+building most cars is building a Flat car as the base.

-base.
-Building cars with polystyrene plastic uses
+Building cars with polystyrene plastic uses the same

-clinic Ernie provides information on the
+Ernie provides information on the scratch

-scratch building process and constructs a Flat car.
+building process and constructs a Flat car.

 Building